Things to consider when planning your funeral wishes as an LGBTQIA+ person

 • Reminding them you’d like to reach your final resting place with particular gender-affirming clothing or items

 These might be decisions that you think your executors would make anyway.
-But if you think there could be any room for error, having your wishes written in your will could be helpful - especially if your executors are not sure if your family know you're LGBTQIA+ (or your executors just have terrible dress sense.)
+But if you think there could be any room for error, having your wishes written in your will or in a letter of wishes could be helpful - especially if your executors are not sure if your family know you're LGBTQIA+ (or your executors just have terrible dress sense.)

 Let your executors know where to find your will!